Guide for Fescue Grass: Yearly Maintenance Program

 Tall Fescue

-After you have confirmed that the grass you have is Fescue Grass, you can then move forward with inspection.
-In this phase, you will need to determine where the Fescue Grass is growing and what the growing conditions are.
-This will help you make cultural changes to your lawn and figure where to focus your applications.
+After you have confirmed that your grass is Fescue Grass, you can move forward with the inspection.
+In this phase, you must determine where the Fescue Grass is growing and the growing conditions.
+This will help you make cultural changes to your lawn and determine where to focus your applications.

 When to Inspect

 Fescue Grass is a persistent perennial foliage that can grow all year long in the middle and upper half of the United States.
-Typically, you will see an increase of population within the first half of fall.
+Typically, you will see an increase in population within the first half of the fall.

 What to Look For

-Fescue Grass will cover a large portion of your yard including shaded areas underneath your trees or shrubs.
-Be on the lookout for their broad and sometimes tall leaves which forms a bunch covering in your yard.
-Some species of Fescue Grass will grow low to the ground forming a creeping covering or will grow high above the ground.
+Fescue Grass will cover a large portion of your yard, including shaded areas underneath your trees or shrubs.
+Be on the lookout for its broad and sometimes tall leaves, which form a bunch covering in your yard.
+Some species of Fescue Grass will grow low to the ground, forming a creeping covering, or will grow high above the ground.

 Treatment

-Before starting any type of treatment, make sure to wear the appropriate personal protective equipment (PPE) that will protect your eyes, mouths, face, hands, and feet.
+Before starting any treatment, wear the appropriate personal protective equipment (PPE) to protect your eyes, mouth, face, hands, and feet.

 It is best to begin in the early fall or spring if the temperatures are cool.